ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

 } from 'sveltekit-superforms/client';
 ```

-The usage for all of them is practically the same, only the initial argument will differ, according to above:
+The usage for all of them is practically the same, only the initial argument will differ, as described above.

 ```ts
 import { superForm, intProxy } from 'sveltekit-superforms/client';